SamedYalnizz/facerecognitionbrain/README.md

 ![screenshot](facedetection_screenshot.png)

 # This is the Frontend
-You can find the backend here: LINK
+You can find the backend here: https://github.com/SamedYalnizz/facerecognitionbrain-api

 # Learned Concepts
 * ## React